Lunar PIXImus DEXA

 The dual energy x-ray absorptiometry, so called DEXA system (Lunar PIXImus, GE Lunar Corp.) in the facility is a desktop portable x-ray scanner that is best for measurement of bone mineral density and body tissue composition on mouse models.

 The usage of DEXA will eliminate the need for destructive chemical analysis – a traditional process for body composition measurement that requires days or weeks to complete.
 DEXA densitometry allows the researcher to conduct longitudinal, high-throughput measurements over the life time of animals for a cost-efficient study.
-Key features include:
+One downside of the system is its low spatial resolution (0.18 x0.18 mm pixel size).
+If you want information on high resolution bone structure information, please go to our CT imaging modality webpage for more information.

 - Entire mouse imaging.
 With an image area of 80 mm x 65 mm, the PIXImus can image the entire body of most mice and the subcranial region of large obob mice (10-50 g), and portions of rat body for local regional analysis (e.g., spine, leg, or abdominal regions).